 - Cook pasta in salted water according to directions.

-- Add the garlic; saute until fragrant.
+- Add the minced garlic; sauté until fragrant (about 30 seconds).

 - Add the mushrooms, stir with the other veggies, then allow to cook until most of the liquid has evaporated, stirring only occasionally (about 10 minutes).

 - Add the flour (1/4 cup), stir to coat, and gradually add the milk (1 cup) and broth (1 cup).
 Heat over medium-high heat until thickened, stirring frequently.
 Season with salt and pepper to taste.

 - Meanwhile, in a small bowl, melt remaining tablespoon of butter.
 Mix with breadcrumbs (1/2 cup).

 - Add the cooked, drained pasta and tuna to the mixture.
 Spread mixture into the prepared baking dish.
 Sprinkle breadcrumb mixture on top.
 Top with the shredded cheese (1 cup).

 - Bake for about 20 minutes, or until browned and bubbly.